needle-tools/needle-engine-support/documentation/deployment.md

 See notes above on how to access.
 The main difference to a production build is that it does not perform [``ktx2`` ⇡](https://github.khronos.org/KTX-Specification/) and [``draco`` ⇡](https://google.github.io/draco/) compression.
 Both can reduce file-size drastically.
 We generally recommend making builds using the ``production`` option.

 ### Deploying for production (optimized and compressed)

-To make a production build you need to have [toktx ⇡](https://github.com/KhronosGroup/KTX-Software/releases) to be installed (for compressing your files).
-Please go to the [toktx Releases Page ⇡](https://github.com/KhronosGroup/KTX-Software/releases) and download and install the latest version of `toktx`.
+To make a production build you need to have [toktx ⇡](https://github.com/KhronosGroup/KTX-Software/releases) to be installed, which provides texture compression using the KTX2 supercompression format.
+Please go to the [toktx Releases Page ⇡](https://github.com/KhronosGroup/KTX-Software/releases) and download and install the latest version (v4.1.0-rc3 at the time of writing, there might be a newer one).
 You may need to restart Unity after installing it.

+> **Note**: If you're sure that you have installed toktx and it's part of your path but it still can't be found, please restart your machine and try again.

 > **Note**: If you plan on adding your own custom glTF extensions, building for production requires handling those in ``gltf-transform``.
 See `needle.tiny.engine/plugins/gltf-packer` for reference.

-## Deploy to glitch 🎏
+## Deploy to Glitch 🎏

 [Glitch](https://glitch.com/) provides a fast and free way for everyone to host small and large websites.
 We're providing an easy way to remix and deploy to a new Glitch page (based on our starter), and also to run a minimalistic networking server on the same Glitch page if needed.